Email Policy

 Valid Addresses

-• You need to use a valid and resolving Email Address in the "From" and "To" fields when sending Email in or out of the network.
+You need to use a valid Email Address when sending Email.

 DNS Blacklist Checks

-• This uses the Domain Name System to test if the connecting host has been known to spam, operates an open, and/or exploitable proxy, is an open mail relay, contains abusive or problematic users.
+This uses the Domain Name System to test if the connecting host has been known to spam, operates an open, and/or exploitable proxy, is an open mail relay, contains abusive or problematic hosts.

-We make use of several popular DNSBL's, as well as our own.
+We make use of several DNSBLs, as well as our own.

-• NOTE: There are some "paid for" whitelist/reputation services, save your money, very few organisations in reality actually use them, they are in our opinion nothing more than a scam to make money - and they can be abused to send spam anyway.
+NOTE: There are some "paid for" whitelist/reputation services, honestly, save your money, very few in reality actually use them, they are in our opinion nothing more than a scam to make money themselves, and they have been abused with whitelisted senders sending spam.

 Trust is earned, not bought!